What Is Scapular Dyskinesis?

 Fonte: Based on Kibler et al. and McClure et al.

-Correction Tests (Assess Whether the Dyskinesis Is the Cause)
+Correction Tests (Assess Whether Dyskinesis Is the Cause)

 - 1.Scapular Assistance Test (SAT): the examiner manually assists scapular rotation during arm elevation — pain reduction confirms a scapular contribution

-- 2.Scapular Retraction Test (SRT): the examiner stabilizes the scapula in retraction while the patient repeats the painful arc — improvement of strength or pain confirms dyskinesis
+- 2.Scapular Retraction Test (SRT): the examiner stabilizes the scapula in retraction while the patient repeats the painful arc — improved strength or pain confirms dyskinesis

 Assessment Tests

-- 1.Lateral Scapular Slide Test (LSST): measurement of the distance from the scapula to the spine in three positions — asymmetry greater than 1.5 cm is significant
+- 1.Lateral Scapular Slide Test (LSST): measures scapula-to-spine distance in three positions — asymmetry greater than 1.5 cm is significant

-- 2.Wall push-up test: the patient performs push-ups against the wall — allows observation of scapular winging from serratus anterior weakness
+- 2.Wall push-up test: the patient performs push-ups against the wall — reveals scapular winging from serratus anterior weakness

-- 3.Dynamic observation: bilateral arm elevation in the scapular plane (scaption) — visual assessment of asymmetry, speed, and rhythm
+- 3.Dynamic observation: bilateral arm elevation in the scapular plane (scaption) — visually assess asymmetry, speed, and rhythm

 Complementary Assessment

-- 1.Static postural assessment: shoulder protraction, thoracic kyphosis, resting position of the scapulae
+- 1.Static postural assessment: shoulder protraction, thoracic kyphosis, scapular resting position

 - 2.Muscle-length tests: pectoralis minor (supine length test), levator scapulae